 2. Get out of your ordinary life rhythm.

 We all have a standard flow/routine in our lives.
-There are certain things we always do, and places we always go to.
-I discovered how powerful getting out of your normal life rhythm can be.
+There are certain things we always do and places we always go to.
+I discovered how powerful getting out of your normal everyday life rhythm can be.

-Recently my wife went on a quick three day trip out of town with one of her close friends.
-Although I missed her; it causes something to happen, my normal life rhythm changed.
+Recently my wife went on a quick three-day trip out of town with one of her close friends.
+Although I missed her, it caused something to happen.
+My normal life rhythm changed.
 Thursday was movie night with my wife.
 But I wasn’t going to watch a movie by myself.
 It was very refreshing being able to connect with God during a time that I usually wouldn’t.